denis-at-langchain/smith-fly/README.md

-# smith-playground - LangSmith & LangGraph Platform Installer
+# smith-fly - LangSmith & LangSmith Deployment Installer

-Automated installation and management tool for LangSmith and LangGraph Platform on any Kubernetes cluster.
+Automated installation and management tool for LangSmith and LangSmith Deployment on any Kubernetes cluster.

 > ⚠️ **IMPORTANT**: This script is intended for **TEST PURPOSES ONLY**.
 It is designed for quick testing, development, and reproduction environments.
 Do not use this for production deployments.

 ## Purpose

-This script automates the deployment of LangSmith and LangGraph Platform to Kubernetes clusters for **testing and development purposes**.
+This script automates the deployment of LangSmith and LangSmith Deployment to Kubernetes clusters for **testing and development purposes**.
 It provides a quick way to spin up environments for reproduction, debugging, and evaluation across multiple cloud providers and on-premise environments.

 Key capabilities:
 - Configuration generation with secure secrets